Research-Based

 • Creatine – many sports nutrition brands (Dymatize, Optimum Nutrition, and MuscleTech) incorporate creatine (typically monohydrate) in their mass gainer formulations.
 As one of the most studied sports performance ingredients ever, adding supplemental creatine, either monohydrate or HCL (Hydrochloride), in your pre-and or post-workout can also help add muscle.
 Studies indicate that up to 20 grams per day are safe and create no detrimental health effects.

 • Beta-Alanine – a non-essential amino acid that produces carnosine when combined with histidine in your muscles.
-Carnosine buffers lactic acid build-up to promote endurance, muscle strength, and power, allowing you to do more sets and reps.
+Carnosine buffers lactic acid build-up to promote endurance, muscle strength, and power, allowing you to complete more sets and reps.

 • Nitric Oxide – citrulline malate or arginine to increase nitric oxide production for vasodilation.